Pointe Marin, Novato CA (94949): Homes for Sale & Complete Neighborhood Guide

 • Indian Valley Preserve — trail variety and shaded routes.

-• Mount Burdell Open Space — sizable trail network, hidden reservoir, varied wildlife.
+• Mount Burdell Open Space — sizable trail network, a reservoir tucked below the summit, varied wildlife.

 Shopping, Groceries, Dining & Daily Errands